adam-patel/stock-market-manager/README.md

-# stock-trading-ledger
+# Stock Market Portfolio Manager

-Practising TDD while creating something that's actually useful.
+Practising TDD while creating something that's actually useful...

+# Mission

-I want to make a simple stock market trading ledger that will calculate profit and loss and even generate tax statements and breakdowns.
+Create a simple stock market portfolio ledger on which retail traders can record buys and sells and keep track of profit and loss.
+All the user should have to do is enter trade information when they open or close a position.
+The rest is dealt with programmatically.

+This git is a continuation of this, when I started this project a couple of days ago.